AdobeDocs/experience-manager-65.en/help/forms/using/upgrade.md

 You can also perform a multi-hop upgrade from

-* LiveCycle ES2
-* LiveCycle ES3
 * LiveCycle ES4 SP1
 * AEM 6.0 Forms on JEE
 * AEM 6.1 Forms on JEE
 * AEM 6.2 Forms on JEE

-AEM 6.5.12.0 Forms on JEE provides provides two types of installers: [Full installer](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/forms-updates/aem-forms-releases.html) and [Patch installer](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/forms-updates/aem-forms-releases.html).
+AEM 6.5.18.0 Forms on JEE provides provides two types of installers: [Full installer](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/forms-updates/aem-forms-releases.html) and [Patch installer](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/forms-updates/aem-forms-releases.html).

-**Full installer**: You can use the full installer to set up fresh AEM Forms instances or perform upgrades from AEM 6.3 Forms on JEE, AEM 6.4 on JEE, and out-of-the-place upgrade from AEM 6.5.x.x Forms on JEE to AEM 6.5.12.0 Forms on JEE.
+**Full installer**: You can use the full installer to set up fresh AEM Forms instances or perform upgrades from AEM 6.5.x.x Forms on JEE to AEM 6.5.18.0 Forms on JEE.

 **Patch installer**: Patch installer is for customers already using AEM 6.5.x.x versions.
 You can use the patch installer to upgrade to the latest version of AEM Forms.